openstack/openstackclient/README.rst

     :alt: Downloads

-OpenStackClient (aka OSC) is a command-line client for OpenStack that brings the command set for Compute, Identity, Image, Object Store and Block Storage APIs together in a single shell with a uniform command structure.
+OpenStackClient (aka OSC) is a command-line client for OpenStack that brings the command set for Compute, Identity, Image, Network, Object Store and Block Storage APIs together in a single shell with a uniform command structure.

-The primary goal is to provide a unified shell command structure and a common language to describe operations in OpenStack.
+The ``openstackclient`` package is a metapackage that installs ``python-openstackclient`` and a number of optional plugins all at the same time to simplify the installation of OSC.
+The major version of ``openstackclient`` will always correspond to the major version of ``python-openstackclient`` that will be installed.

 * `PyPi`_ - package installation
 * `Online Documentation`_